platformsh/platformsh-docs/reference/configuration-files.rst

 * **build**: We run build hooks before your application has been packaged.
 No other services are accessible at this time since the application has not been deployed yet.
 * **deploy**: We run deploy hooks after your application has been deployed and started.
 You can access other services at this stage (MySQL, Solr, Redis...).

+Note that the "home" directory is `/app` while your application will be mounted in /app/public so you might want to `cd /app/public` before running those.

 After a Git push, you can see the results of the deployment hooks in the ``/var/log/deploy.log`` file when logging to the environment via SSH.
 It contains the log of the execution of the deployment hook.
 For example:

 .. code-block:: console